KhalidCK/metro-paris/reports/README.md

 ## So ?

-Looks like the common wisdom is correct on average, however distribution is not the same for all stop, and according to the stop it can make sense to go or leave on different hour.
+Looks like the common wisdom is correct on average.
+However distribution is not the same for all stop, and it can make sense to go or leave for different hours.

-I have set-up a power plot [here](https://app.powerbi.com/view?r=eyJrIjoiNDg0NWRhNTYtMGY1Zi00ZjA5LTlhYTctNDQyYjgyMmI3ZTEwIiwidCI6IjkwYzdhMjBhLWYzNGItNDBiZi1iYzQ4LWI5MjUzYjZmNWQyMCIsImMiOjh9) if you want to explore more about it.
+I have set up a power plot [here](https://app.powerbi.com/view?r=eyJrIjoiNDg0NWRhNTYtMGY1Zi00ZjA5LTlhYTctNDQyYjgyMmI3ZTEwIiwidCI6IjkwYzdhMjBhLWYzNGItNDBiZi1iYzQ4LWI5MjUzYjZmNWQyMCIsImMiOjh9) if you want to explore more about it.